zulip/zulip-mobile/docs/howto/dev-server.md

 This method should work on any physical device, or the Android emulator or iOS simulator.
-(It's been tested at least on the Android emulator and physical android and iOS devices.)
+(It's been tested at least on the Android emulator and physical Android and iOS devices.)

+First:
-First, if you're using a physical device, connect it and your computer to the same wifi network or connecting the computer with the mobile hotspot of this physical device is also fine.
+* If you're using a physical device, you'll need it and your computer to be on the same local network.
+You can do this by connecting both the mobile device and the computer to the same wifi network; or by creating a mobile hotspot on the device and connecting the computer to that.
-For an emulator/simulator, just run it on the same computer you're running the Zulip server on.
+* For an emulator/simulator, you just need to run it on the same computer you're running the Zulip server on.

 We'll use **the IP address your computer uses on the local network**.
 (For a physical device, we want this to be the same network the phone is on.
 For